 Are there any weekday classes?

-Assumption College does not offer weekday Learn to Swim Classes.
+Assumption University does not offer weekday Learn to Swim Classes.

 Assumption does not offer the Red Cross certified classes on an individual basis.